borthdayzz/ngl-spammer/README.md

 boggle.cc (starhook.solutions) is a minimal NGL Spammer that runs on NodeJS, Python and C Version.

-# KEEP IN MIND, THE JS BUILD WILL NEVER BE OPEN SOURCE, IF YOU SOMEHOW DOWNLOADED THE SOURCE THEN IT IS A MALICIOUS BUILD

 ## Features

 - **Block Bypass**: Our spammer can still send messages even if your UUID and UserAgent has been blocked.